France says will take part in Iraq military air operation if needed

 "That is why we will continue to help the moderate Syrian opposition that is fighting Islamic State and Assad at the same time," he said.

-Paris, which was the first Western state to recognize the opposition Syrian coalition, has delivered a limited amount of weapons to the rebels.
+Paris, which was the first Western state to recognise the opposition Syrian coalition, has delivered a limited amount of weapons to the rebels.

 French officials have said that there has to be some form of international legality before taking action in Syria.